Getting Started with the BrickPi

 8) Insert the SD card.

-Lego beams can be attached to the top and bottom pieces of acrylic in order to secure the BrickPi and Raspberry Pi to your Lego creation.
+Beams can be attached to the top and bottom pieces of acrylic in order to secure the BrickPi and Raspberry Pi to your building block creation.

 Motors can be attached to the ports labeled with an "M" followed by a letter.